ssasy-auth/extension/docs/extension.md

 ### anatomy of a web extension

-The extension can be grouped into [six main parts](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Anatomy_of_a_WebExtension) but for the sake of simplicity, I will only discuss three of them:
+The extension can be grouped into [six main parts](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Anatomy_of_a_WebExtension) but for the sake of simplicity, I will only discuss the **top three parts**:

 1. The `background` script responds to events in the browser while the extension is running.
 Background scripts can be persisten, which means they continue to run when the extension's popup is closed.
 Background scripts can also be event pages, which are unloaded when not in use.
 2. The visual elements of the extension like the `popup` and `option` pages.
 Where the `popup` is the dialog that appears when you click on the `browser action` (e.g. the extension's icon in the toolbar) and the `option` page which is the page that appears when you want to interact with the extension's settings.